pauliejes/SandboxDocs/docs/user-interface.md

 <h1>User Interfaces</h1>

-Create User Interfaces to provide users with start screens, preference selections, and more.
+A guide to create Graphical User Interfaces (GUIs) to provide users with start screens, preference selections, interacting dialogs, and more.

 <h2>Contents</h2>